mikepan/GameEngineBook/text/06-Physics.md

 The culling resolution setting controls how fine the occlusion test is.
 Higher value leads to slower performance, but it gives more accurate culling of smaller objects that might otherwise be missed by a low-resolution occlusion buffer.
 The default value of 128 is optimum for most cases.

-\*\*\* Begin Note

-Not Visible but Still There
+>**Not Visible but Still There**
+>

-Occlusion culling only skips the display of an object.
+>Occlusion culling only skips the display of an object.
 The object would still be processed by the logic and physics engine.
 So any physical interaction, logic brick setup, or Python script attached to the object will run as usual even when the object is culled from the display.

-\*\*\* End Note

 ## Physics Substeps <a id="Physics Substeps"></a>